Start from: US$ 1465 Per Person

 HOW LONG IS THE DURATION OF THE EVEREST BASE CAMP TAKES?

 Everest Base camp trek there are several itineraries but we provide the package for 10 to 18 days including the acclimatization days.
 We never try to escape acclimatization.
 The duration also depends upon the quality of a persons walk.
-If some of them walk faster then he/she could easily end/her journey in 11 days.
+If some of them walk faster then he/she could easily end/their journey in 11 days.
 We also would like to recommend you have some spare days if you are making your trip to the Everest region because normally Lukla flights get delayed due to unconditional weather.

 HOW HIGH IS EVEREST BASE CAMP?

 Everest trek you pass through several destinations with several heights.
 EBC trek occupies heights from 1400 to 5545m.
 The starting point of your trek is Lukla which is at a height of 2860m, Namche at 3440m, Lobuche at 4920m, and Everest best camp at 5364m.
 The highest height of this trek is Kalapathar stands at an altitude of 5545m.
-Acclimatization is very necessary during the Everest Base Camp trek because as we go faster to the higher elevation, then there will be chances of getting altitude sickness.
+Acclimatization is very necessary during the Everest Base Camp trek because as we go faster to the higher elevation, there will be chances of getting altitude sickness.

 WHAT DO YOU NEED FOR EVEREST BASE CAMP TREK?

 First and foremost for this trek, you require trekking clothes which is one of the significant things to know before starting the trip to Everest Base Camp.
-The clothing depends on the weather condition.
-Clothes like a down jacket, a pair of jumpers, an inner thermal coat, warm gloves, socks, sunglasses, a cap, a pair f hiking or trekking boots, slippers, sunblock cream, etc should be packed.
+The clothing depends on the weather conditions.
+Clothes like a down jacket, a pair of jumpers, an inner thermal coat, warm gloves, socks, sunglasses, a cap, a pair of hiking or trekking boots, slippers, sunblock cream, etc should be packed.
 The weather in the daytime is normally sunny and warm and in the evening, night, and morning the weather is cold.
 So, I would like to recommend you bring a personal sleeping bag if you have one.
 For this trek, more prevention is needed.

 HOW IS THE ACCOMMODATION OF THE EVEREST BASE CAMP?